datadaveshin/thebeastsf/src/content/blog/third-post.md

 Scoma's - Seafood - If you want an upscale meal where you need reservations - check out [Scoma's](https://scomas.com/)

+Chocolate - Even though I'm not a candy/chocolate kind of fan, you may be, and if you are doing the tourist thing, you are also supposed to stop by [Ghirardelli](https://www.ghirardelli.com/stores/sf-on-the-go)

 There's a bunch of others around too, something for everyone.